pythonp1rate/pokedex_dash/README.md

-# pokedex_dash
+# Pokédex Dashboard
 (uni project)
-# Pokédex Dashboard

-An interactive Pokémon analytics dashboard built with Streamlit that allows users to explore and analyze statistics for 1215 Pokémon across multiple generations.
+Createde a super simple and interactive Pokémon analytics dashboard built with Streamlit that allows users to explore and analyze statistics for 1215 Pokémon across multiple generations.

 ## Features